amitp-ai/amitp-ai/README.md

 - Then added character level embeddings (in addition to word embeddings) to BiDAF and achieved F1 of 65.
 - Thereafter built the transformer based QANet to further improve the F1 score to 70.
 - Lastly used a pretrained BERT network to further improve the F1 score.

-### Banana Collection Agent (Fall 2018)
-- Trained a robot to pick the maximum number of good bananas while avoiding bad bananas.
-- Received a reward of +1 for picking a good banana and -1 for picking a bad banana.
-- State augmentation by including previous observations to transform the problem from POMDP to MDP.
-- Trained the agent (end-to-end) from raw pixels to q-values using CNN based double DQN learning algorithm.
-- For faster training, batch normalization technique was used.
-- Trained using PyTorch on Google Cloud, achieving a 100-episode average reward of 12.

 <!-- ### Image Segmentation (part of Udacity-Lyft Perception Challenge) (Fall 2017)
 - Developed a deep learning based image segmentation system to detect vehicles and road surfaces.